 To visit the royal gardens, count for at least 1 hour.

-There are no photos allowed inside of the Royal Palace of Aranjuez unless you get a special permit.
-You can however take as many as you like of the grounds, garden and palace from the outside.
+There are no photos allowed inside the Royal Palace of Aranjuez unless you get a special permit.
+You can however take as many as you like of the grounds, garden, and palace from the outside.

 Aranjuez Royal Palace or El Escorial Monastery?